 What are worship services like?

 The 9:30 a.m.
 Sunday Sanctuary Service is “blended,” with a mix of older hymns and newer worship songs, accompanied by a piano or organ and worship leaders.
-We use a projection system for the lyrics and other visuals as well as bulletins and hymnals are available.
+We use a projection system for the lyrics and other visuals.
+Bulletins and hymnals are also available.

-Worship includes: praise songs, classic hymns, children’s message, the reading of scriptures by members of the congregation, a message by the pastor relevant to today’s world yet still deeply connected to Scripture, prayer, and a time of sharing joys and concerns.
+Worship includes: praise songs, classic hymns, children’s message, the reading of scriptures by members of the congregation, prayer, and a message by the pastor relevant to today’s world yet still deeply connected to Scripture.

 We also offer a nursery for your use during the entire service, and children’s church program is offered after the children’s message.

 Come to the Chapel Service on Saturday at 5:00 p.m. to experience a traditional service in a more casual and intimate setting featuring hymns, prayer, Scripture, and message.

 At FUMC you will see people in jeans and t-shirts and others in coats and ties.
 We encourage you to wear what whatever is most comfortable for you!

 (NOTE: If you are unable to attend, or simply want to “check us out,” listen to a live broadcast of our service at 9:30 on Sunday mornings, on KNIA KRLS 1320 AM, or watch live streaming on our Facebook page or YouTube channel.)